 Research Interest: virology, oncogenesis, host-pathogen interactions

-When I’m not in lab you can find me cycling, lifting and climbing at Wilson gym, and enjoying the pace of North Carolina with a good book and better whiskey.
+When not in lab, you can find Kevin cycling, lifting at Wilson, hiking, playing around with new R packages or enjoying the pace of North Carolina with a good book and a better single malt.